 We’ll give you the current registered owner’s name and address for license plates in the 37 states we have access to, without forcing you into an expensive subscription.
-We can deliver most results in less than one hour.
+We can deliver most results in less than one hour, during business hours.
 The price for one of our license plate lookups will vary, since some DMV records cost more to access than others — but the average fee is around $40.

 To see the exact cost and return time for each state, click on the state links below: